hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **Share**: Represents a piece of the necessary public/private elements to create signatures.
 In TSS, a threshold number of shares is needed to produce an aggregate signature that the ledger public key can later verify.
 - **Polynomial Commitment**: It enables verification of evaluations of the polynomial at specific points without revealing the entire polynomial.
+- **Participant**: Any party involved in the distributed key generation protocol.
+Their goal is to generate a public key and provide a set of receivers with matching secret shares of the secret key.
+  The set of participants that act as dealers and the set of participants acting as receivers may be identical, overlapping or disjoint.
+- **Participant Directory**: An address book of Participants of the distributed key generation protocol.

+Each scheme participant will receive its persistent EC private key from an external source and all participants' EC public keys.

 ### Goals
 - **Usability**: Design user-friendly libraries with a public API that are easy to integrate with other projects, such as consensus node and block node.